TheDr1ver/MISPHunter/UPDATE.md

 - For each event, process seeds
 - For each seed, run search & generate `misphunter-host` objects.
 Do not add these objects to the event yet.
     Save new and updated objects to `mh.new_objects`.
 Return event
-- For each `misphunter-*` object in `mh.new_objects`, process the object according to the type
-    - extract IOCs, compare dicts, remove from `mh.new_objects`, add object UUID to `mh.updated_objects`, update & return event.
+- For each `misphunter-*` object in `mh.new_objects`, process the object according to the type: extract IOCs, compare dicts, remove from `mh.new_objects`, add object UUID to `mh.updated_objects`, update & return event.
 - ^^^ *Here's where it breaks down.* If you don't update those objects or add them to the event before continuing, you have no way of knowing which ones you've already cloned/created/updated and added to `mh.new_objects`,